pivotal-sadubois/newsletter/catalog/docs/developer_env.md

 - Enter a Name and Select Access for 'Repo' then hit 'Generate Token'

 ## Fork the guestbook Git Repository
-By creating a fork of the original GIT Repository allows you to edit the content in your GitHub environment without doing pull requests on the original repsitory.
+By creating a fork of the original GIT Repository allows you to edit the content in your GitHub environment without doing pull requests on the original repository.
 - Navigate to https://github.com/pivotal-sadubois/guestbook/fork in your browser
 - Select an Owner (specifiy your GitHub account)
 - Select 'Copy the main branch only'